 Erica Alexander, Director

-- Participant, Mindfulness Meditation Teacher Certification Program led by Tara Brach and Jack Kornfield.
+- Currently completing 2 year Mindfulness Meditation Teacher Certification Program with Tara Brach and Jack Kornfield.

 - Workshop leader for new and experienced musicians, using meditation and native flutes.
-These workshops guide musicians to a deeper source of musical creation.
+Workshops guide musicians to a deeper source of musical creation.

 - Performer as soloist and in ensembles on European silver flute and Native American style flute (http://cvnc.org/reviews/2007/122007/Cantari.html)